glue-lab/sqldeps/docs/user-guide/api-usage.md

 )
 ```

+Note that the API keys should be set through environment variables as explained in the [Installation](../getting-started/installation.md) guide.

 ## Extracting Dependencies

 Once you have an extractor, you can use it to extract dependencies from SQL queries, files, or folders: